ssp21/ssp21-spec/ssp21.md

 If any of the following properties do not hold, then initiator and responder will not agree on the same pair of session keys.

-* If a MitM tampers with the contents of either the *Request Handshake Begin* message or the *Reply Handshake Begin*, the two parties will have different *h& values which will produce different keys when feed into the KDF.
+* If a MitM tampers with the contents of either the *Request Handshake Begin* message or the *Reply Handshake Begin*, the two parties will have different *h* values which will produce different keys when feed into the KDF.

 * If either party does not possess the private DH keys corresponding to the ephemeral or static public keys transmitted, they will be unable to perform the correct DH calculations and will not be able to calculate the same keys